Albert-Wang1010/comm-circuits-proj/README.md

 ## Acknowledgments

-The author thanks [partner name] for contributions to the audio-chain design and iterative simulation debugging.
+The author thanks Christopher Moronta and Caitlin O'Dea for contributions to the audio-chain design and iterative simulation debugging.

 ---